openl2m/openl2m/docs/switches.rst

   Used for VLAN information on Cisco Switches

 Cisco Extended PoE MIB
-  Get enhance PoE info on the switches that support it.
+  Get enhanced PoE info on the switches that support it.

 Cisco Stacking MIB
   For stack member info, if supported.

+HP Aruba/Procure HP-ICF-POE-MIB
+  Get enhanced PoE info on the Aruba/Procurve switches that support it.

+HP HP-ENTITY-POWER-MIB
+  Old power mib, supported by some Aruba/Procurve switches to get enhanced PoE info.

+HPE HH3C-PoE MIB
+  Get enhanced PoE info on the Comware switches that support it.

+HPE HH3C-LswINF MIB
+  Used for additional layer 2 interface information in HPE Comware switches.

+HPE HH3C-LswVLAN MIB
+  Used for additional VLAN data in HPE Comware switches.

+HPE HH3C-Config-Man MIB
+  Used to save running configuration on HPE Comware switches.

 **Switches Tested**